RunestoneInteractive/thinkcspy/_sources/Lists/RepetitionandReferences.rst

    :answer_c: [4, 2, 8, 6, 5]
    :answer_d: [[4, 2, 8, 999, 5], [4, 2, 8, 6, 5]]
    :correct: b
-   :feedback_a: [alist] * 2 creates a list containing alist repeated 2 times
+   :feedback_a: [alist] * 2 creates a list containing two lists: alist repeated 2 times
-   :feedback_b: Yes, blist contains two references, both to alist.
+   :feedback_b: Yes, blist is a list containing two references to alist, so changes to alist appear in both.
    :feedback_c: print(blist)
-   :feedback_d: blist contains two references, both to alist so changes to alist appear both times.
+   :feedback_d: blist contains two references, both to alist, so changes to alist appear both times.

    What is printed by the following statements?